AI Real Estate Team Software: What Team Leads Need

-And here's where it gets interesting.
-SkySlope has documented that brokerages consistently hit a transaction bottleneck around the 30-agent mark.
-That's usually when one admin or TC can no longer keep up with the inflow.
-Some teams hit this wall at 20 agents.
+Now layer in what's happening at the market level.
+NAR is forecasting a 14% increase in home sales in 2026.
+For a team closing 80 transactions a year, that's 11 more deals landing on the same people's desks.
+And SkySlope has documented that brokerages consistently hit a transaction bottleneck around the 30-agent mark — usually when one admin or TC can no longer keep up.
+Some teams hit it at 20 agents.
 Others push to 35 before things break.
 But the wall is real, and it shows up in missed deadlines, inconsistent service, and brokers getting pulled into operational tasks they shouldn't be touching.

 The teams that don't hit the wall?
 They've changed the system before volume catches up to them.